TeshaneCrawford/xbox-replica/README.md

-# ./
+# Xbox Replica

-This template should help get you started developing with Vue 3 in Vite.
+This is a clone of the Xbox website.

 ## Recommended IDE Setup